-S tage Action Reason Warn Written comment in Planner and on Class Charts Failure to follow the Wolfreton Way including: Uniform infringement, lack of equipment, lateness, lack of effort, poor behaviour in lessons and around the academy, inappropriate language, littering, chewing gum, eating out of bounds, mobile phone use.
+Stage Action Reason Warn Written comment in Planner and on Class Charts Failure to follow the Wolfreton Way including: Uniform infringement, lack of equipment, lateness, lack of effort, poor behaviour in lessons and around the academy, inappropriate language, littering, chewing gum, eating out of bounds, mobile phone use.
 Move Written comment in Planner and on Class Charts.Move seats in the classroom.
 Continued failure to follow the Wolfreton Way as above Remove Removal to Faculty Isolation by Duty Teacher Detention set by the Teacher via Class Charts Teacher/Learner Resolution Meeting prior to next lesson.
 (FL support as required) Teacher contact home.
-Continued failure to follow the Wolfreton Way as above Detention Graffiti, Truancy, defiance, bullying, in the presence of smokers, inappropriate use of technology.
-Isolatior 1 1 full day (equivalent) in Isolation.
+Continued failure to follow the Wolfreton Way as above • Detention Graffiti, Truancy, defiance, bullying, in the presence of smokers, inappropriate use of technology.
+Isolation 1 full day (equivalent) in Isolation.
 Phone call home by PM.
 All information to be recorded on Class Charts.
-Continued failure to follow the Wolfreton Way as above and including: Fighting, vandalism, smoking including E Cigarettes, verbal abuse of staff, persistent bullying, persistent truancy, refuse to resolve uniform infringement AND 6 comments in a week One off serious incident • 3 detentions in a half term • Poor behaviour in Faculty Isolation Faculty Report Pastoral Manager Report Faculty Report / Pastoral Manager Report as appropriate with specific targets for improvement; phone call home at outset and a follow up letter.
-Daily review of electronic report with PM and young person during Tutor time Weekly review of electronic report with Faculty Leader young person.
+Continued failure to follow the Wolfreton Way as above and including: Fighting, vandalism, smoking including E Cigarettes, verbal abuse of staff, persistent bullying, persistent truancy, refuse to resolve uniform infringement AND Eaculty Back oral Capulty Danest / Dactoral Manager Danest as appropriate with specific torrects for 6 comments in a week 3 detentions in a half term Poor behaviour in Faculty Isolation • oral lager ort Faculty Report / Pastoral Manager Report as appropriate with specific targets for improvement; phone call home at outset.
+Daily review of the report with PM and young person during Tutor time Weekly review of the report with Faculty Leader and young person.
 Parental meeting at end of 3 weeks.
-Continued failure to follow the Wolfreton Way as above AND 3 days of Isolation 3 days of Isolation from one subject Head of Report (Head of House Report with specific targets for improvement; phone call home at outset and a follow up letter.
-Daily review of electronic report with Head of House and young person.
-Parental meeting at end of 3 weeks Continued failure to follow the Wolfreton Way as above AND Failed Faculty / Pastoral Manager Report SLT Rep ort (PSP) SLT phone call home at outset and a follow up letter.
-Daily review of electronic report with SLT and young person.
+Report removed or continued for a further 3 weeks.
+Continued failure to follow the Wolfreton Way as above AND 3 days of Isolation or alternative at the discretion of the Pastoral Manager Continued failure to follow the Wolfreton Way as above AND 3 days of Isolation from one subject or alternative at the discretion of the Faculty Leader Head of House Report (IBP) Head of House Report with specific targets for improvement; phone call home at outset.
+Daily review of the report with Head of House and young person.
+Parental meeting at end of 3 weeks.
+Report removed or continued for a further 3 weeks.
+Continued failure to follow the Wolfreton Way as above AND Failed Faculty / Pastoral Manager Report SLT Report (PS SP) SLT phone call home at outset.
+Daily review of the report with SLT and young person.
 Regular parental meeting throughout PSP (every 4 weeks).
-Continued failure to follow the Wolfreton Way as above or: AND Failed Head of House Report Final Sta ge Internal or Trust based Exclusion, Fixed Term Exclusion, Permanent Exclusion.
+Continued failure to follow the Wolfreton Way as above or: AND Failed Head of House Report Final Stage Internal or Trust based Exclusion, Fixed Term Exclusion, Permanent Exclusion.
 Malicious allegations against staff, indecent behaviour, actions which put the learner or others in danger, physical abuse of/attack on young people and staff, verbal abuse of young people or staff, racial, homophobic, sexist, sexual or other discriminatory abuse or aggression, serious or actual threat of violence against learner or staff, theft, carrying a weapon, arson, vandalism/damage to property